Kapanion/niwo-ocaml/project_guidelines.md

 - Use `ocamlformat` with the `--profile=janestreet` option
 - Maximum line length: **90 characters**
 - Formatting is enforced automatically and must be applied before committing code
-- Create a `.ocamlformat` file in the project root with:
+- Have the `.ocamlformat` file in the project root with:
   ```
   profile = janestreet
   ```